 When creatinine indicates a reduced eGFR and cystatin C indicates a normal eGFR, the conclusion is not that the two markers "contradict" each other.
 The conclusion is that creatinine is confounded, and that cystatin C provides the more representative measure of actual filtration.

 The inverse is equally informative.
-When both markers converge on a reduced eGFR, the probability of genuine glomerular dysfunction increases substantially.
-This is precisely the logic behind combined equations: using redundancy to cancel out noise.
+When both markers converge on a reduced eGFR, the probability of genuine glomerular dysfunction increases.
+This is precisely the logic behind combined equations: reducing biases specific to either marker, without cancelling all uncertainty or automatically establishing etiology.

 In athletes, discordance between the two markers is the rule, not the exception.
 Interpreting a kidney panel without cystatin C in this context means deliberately accepting a high error rate in the assessment.